 Most of us have a pretty strong idea of what kind of a person we are: what we’re good at, what we’re not so good at.
 Or at least we think we do.
 The fact is that just as our talents can be misunderstood by others – “hang on I’m brilliant at dancing!” – it’s possible for us to put unfair labels on ourselves, too.

 A bad experience in math class could have us living the rest of our lives under the assumption that we’re lousy with numbers, when this may not be true.
 This kind of mislabeling can really hold us back and is worth challenging.
-One simple exercise is to pick something you think you’re bad at but would like to be good at (spelling, table tennis, saying “no” to cake) and devote 15 minutes each day to getting better at it.
+One simple exercise is to pick something you think you’re bad at but would like to be good at (spelling, table tennis, singing) and devote 15 minutes each day to getting better at it.
 As your confidence builds, so should your ability.
 See where you get to over the course of a month – you might be in for a surprise.

 5. Try new stuff